EiA2030/kapi-eia/README.md

 ```

 ### Layer 2 — Data Staging (Host)
-Data is stored on the host machine filesystem
-Paths are defined **only via environment variables** in a .env file
-No assumptions are made about disk devices, partitions, or cloud provider
+Data is stored on the host machine filesystem, where paths are defined **only via environment variables** in a .env file.
+No assumptions are made about disk devices, partitions, or cloud provider.

 Example `.env`: